WVURAIL/dspira/_posts/2021-08-05-raspberry-pi-overview.md

 1. Support Raspberry Pi
 2. A microSD card (9GB minimum, 16GB recommended)
 3. A computer with a microSD card drive
-4. A micro USB-C power cable
+4. A USB-C power supply suitable for your Raspberry Pi
 5. A monitor with an HDMI interface (Optionally for installing Ubuntu Server)
 6. A micro HDMI cable (Optionally for installing Ubuntu Server)
 7. A USB keyboard and mouse (Optionally for installing Ubuntu Server)